 Altitude illness is a problem on Kilimanjaro and a major contributor to the reason that only 50% of those attempting the standard 4- to 5-day Marangu route reach the crater rim, known as Gilman’s Point (18,652 ft; 5,685 m), and as few as 10% reach the summit, known as Uhuru (Freedom) Peak (19,341 ft; 5,895 m).
 Prevalence rates of AMS were 75%–77% in recent studies of 4- and 5-day ascents on the Marangu route.
 Those using acetazolamide were significantly less likely to develop AMS on the 5-day ascents, but 40%–50% of those taking acetazolamide may still report AMS symptoms.

 Every hiker on Kilimanjaro should receive pre-travel advice on AMS, be able to recognize symptoms, and know how to prevent and treat it.
-People with certain underlying medical conditions, including pregnancy, cardiac and lung disease, and ocular and neurologic conditions, may be more susceptible to altitude-associated problems or may be taking medications that may interact with altitude medications, and should consult a travel health provider with knowledge of altitude illness before travel.
+People with certain underlying medical conditions, including pregnancy, significant underlying lung or cardiac disease, and ocular and neurologic conditions, may be more susceptible to altitude-associated problems or may be taking medications that may interact with altitude medications, and should consult a travel health provider with knowledge of altitude illness before travel.

 Enjoying the experience and successfully reaching the summit can be enhanced by allowing more time to acclimatize:

 - If Ngorongoro crater is part of the planned combined itinerary, try to spend the last few nights of the safari here, because its elevation (7,500 ft; 2,286 m) will aid acclimatization for the Kilimanjaro trek.